In this post, I have presented the project structured using Event Sourcing and CQRS patterns, written in TypeScript.

 I’ve soon realized that what I needed wasn’t a single database model, but the ability to use multiple tools for different jobs.

-It may seem complex, but when looking from a business domain point of view, the app is simple: Users can rate links and follow each other.
+Even though supporting these queries is not easy, when looking from a business domain point of view, the app itself is simple: Users can rate links and follow each other.
 Everything else happens as a result of those actions.

 In event sourcing, that information is all you need.

-To illustrate the point, here is a list of event types used in Beenion:
+To illustrate the point, here is a list of event types I used:

 Each of those events contains additional data like